 For complete drain, flush and refill of the engine, contact your Chevrolet dealer or the procedure may be found in a Chevrolet Corvette Service Manual.
 To purchase a service manual, see "Service Publications" in the Index.

 Thermostat

 Engine coolant temperature is controlled by a thermostat in the engine coolant system.
-The thermostat stops the flow of coolant through the radiator until the coolant reaches a preset temperature.
-When you replace your thermostat, an AC® thermostat is recommended.
+The thermostat stops the flow of coolant through the radiator until the coolant reaches a pre-set temperature.

 Power Steering Fluid